javelina-works/unsupervised-cv-search/content/notebooks/jupytext/app.md

         Run the full pipeline and update the progress bar.

         """
+        if self.input_image is None:
-        num_techniques = len(self.techniques)
+            return None # no image to process num_techniques = len(self.techniques)
         if num_techniques == 0:
             print("No techniques to run in the pipeline.")